 A Civil Engineering degree is excellent preparation for immediate employment in consulting firms, government agencies, non-profits, and industry.
 Additionally, many graduates continue their education at the graduate- level.

 Students are encouraged to pursue minors or focus areas in other disciplines that complement their engineering experience.
-International education and work experiences are also encouraged.
+International education, work experiences and participation in student clubs are also encouraged.
 Students should consult their advisors early in their program in order to plan accordingly.

 Civil Engineering Program Educational Objectives